mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 Some of the transitions are specific to certain things like using `draw` for animating the stroke of an SVG element and we're going to look at what `crossfade` is useful for later.

-Here's an example of how effortless animating a SVG of a circle with a check mark in Svelte for microinteractions.
+Here's how you can animate an SVG of a circle with a check mark in Svelte for delightful interactions.

 ```html:+page.svelte {2, 24, 28} showLineNumbers
 <script lang="ts">